ZacharieGignac/roomos-macros-extension/README.md

 ### Troubleshooting

 - Cannot connect
+  - If using SSH (default): ensure SSH is enabled on the codec and reachable (try `ssh admin@<host>` outside VS Code).
-  - Verify IP/hostname, credentials, and that the codec allows WebSocket connections over `wss:`
+  - If using WebSocket (WSS): verify IP/hostname, credentials, and that the codec allows WebSocket connections over `wss:`.
+  - Check certificate trust issues for WSS (self‑signed certs may fail TLS validation).
+  - Switch connection method (SSH/WSS) in Settings → edit profile if one method is blocked by network policy.

 ### Development scripts